Zhang-Zhaoji/Zhang-Zhaoji.github.io/index.md

 - **Neuroscience:** Saliency Detection & Perception, Visual Encoding&Decoding, BMI/BCI,
 - **Computer Vision:** Saliency Detection, Video Saliency Detection, segmentation.
 One of the funniest problem is to train model to do new jobs like segment octopus and do pose estimations(which is quite complex due to its flexibility).
-- **Multi Agent Reinforcement Learning:** it is very cool to discover how herd and octopus behave.
-How do they perform such complex behaviors through very simple computaion techniques, just like our brain, ANN, superconductivity?
+- **Multi Agent Reinforcement Learning:** It is very cool to discover how herd and octopus behave.
+How do they perform such complex behaviors through very simple computaion techniques, just like our brain, ANN, and superconductivity?
 - Recently I have learned some basic electronic skills including Arduino, Soldering and PCB.
 Maybe I would put them into use in our lab in the future.
 Molecular Biology (also organic chemistry) experiments are always boring, time consuming and Programmatic for human experimenters.
 What if we do a little coding here?

 ## News